 Key components of inbound sales

-- Content creation.
-The cornerstone of inbound sales is creating valuable, relevant content that addresses your target audience’s needs and pain points, and blogs, eBooks, webinars, and whitepapers are standard formats that educate prospects and position your brand as a thought leader.
+1. Content creation.
+The cornerstone of inbound sales is creating valuable, relevant content that addresses your target audience’s needs and pain points.
+Blogs, eBooks, webinars, and whitepapers are standard formats that educate prospects and position your brand as a thought leader.

-- SEO and SEM.
-Search engine optimization (SEO) and marketing (SEM) ensure your content reaches the right audience, since effective SEO strategies will help your content rank high in search engine results, making it easier for potential customers to find you.
+2. SEO and SEM.
+Search engine optimization (SEO) and marketing (SEM) ensure your content reaches the right audience.
+Effective SEO strategies will help your content rank high in search engine results, making it easier for customers to find you.

 Pros of inbound sales

-- Cost-effective.
-While inbound sales require a significant upfront investment in content creation and SEO, they can be more cost-effective in the long run, and once your content is created and optimized, it attracts leads with minimal ongoing expenses.
+• Cost-effective.
+While inbound sales require upfront investment in content creation and SEO, they can be more cost-effective in the long run.
+Once your content is created and optimized, it attracts leads with minimal ongoing expenses.

 Cons of inbound sales